ServeurpersoCom/s2s.cpp/README.md

 ## Architecture

 1. Microphone and played reference, PCM16 at 24 kHz over the Realtime WebSocket
-2. Resampling to 16 kHz
+2. Resampling to 16 kHz for the models, microphone and reference aligned
 3. LocalVQE v1.3: echo, noise and reverberation removed
 4. Silero VAD: speech detected window by window
 5. Smart Turn v3.2: end of turn decided